neutron-project/form-bundle/Resources/doc/multi_image_upload.md

 MultiImageUpload
 ================

-MultiImageUpload is almost the same as [neutron_image_upload](image_upload.md) the only difference is that you can upload and manage more then one image.
+MultiImageUpload is almost the same as [ImageUpload](image_upload.md) the only difference is that you can upload and manage more then one image and items are sortable.

-You have to follow the same steps as in *neutron_image_upload*.
+Before you start see [plupload doc](plupload.md)

 ### Usage :